Super fluffy and soft, this Hokkaido milk bread uses a tangzhong method to create an extra fluffy bread.

 Hokkaido bread method

-Turn the mixer to medium speed and mix for 5 minutes until the dough gains some strength.
+Turn the mixer to medium speed and mix for 5 minutes until the dough strengthens.

 This is called the window pane test and is a good way to see that the gluten has developed enough.